Skip to main content

 How to Avoid Paying Extra Taxes?

-Maintaining a record of all eligible GST purchases and sales allows you to claim ITC.
-Thus, reducing your GST liability.
+Maintaining a record of all eligible GST purchases and sales allows you to claim ITC, thus reducing your GST liability.
 However, in your personal finances as well, you can reduce your annual tax liabilities using investments and relevant expenses.
+Interestingly, for individual health and life insurance premiums, the GST has been lowered to zero.

-• Tax Saving Investments as Individuals: There are many tax-saving plans available to reduce tax liability.
+• Tax-Saving Investments for Individuals: There are many tax-saving plans available to reduce tax liability.
 Some of these plans you must have as an individual investor, while others help you meet your long-term financial goals:

 3. Guaranteed Savings and Investment Plan: If you feel that you cannot afford to take any chances with your money, this is the plan for you.
 These long-term tax-saving investment plans give tax benefits, protection from early death, and a guaranteed maturity value.

-• Tax Saving Investments for Corporates: Investing in your employees’ welfare always pays you back in terms of performance.
+• Tax-Saving Investments for Corporates: Investing in your employees’ welfare always pays off in performance.
 The following investment plans help take the burden off your shoulders to fund some of these benefits.
 Additionally, these plans will also offer tax rebates for your business.

 • Group Gratuity Scheme/Plan: A life insurance plan that helps you provide your employees with gratuity and leave salary.
-This plan also has an investment value, and you can invest in traditional or unit-linked plans.
+This plan also offers investment options, and you can invest in either traditional or unit-linked plans.

-• Group Mediclaim Insurance: A group health policy that can take care of the emergency medical bills of your employees and their covered family members.
+• Group Mediclaim Insurance: A group health policy that covers the emergency medical bills of your employees and their covered family members.

-• Group Term Life Insurance: The best employers not only take care of the employees while they are working with them, but also ensure the financial safety of their employees from unforeseen events.
+• Group Term Life Insurance: The best employers not only take care of employees while they are working with them, but also ensure their financial safety from unforeseen events.

 Conclusion